phargogh/softwareteam/README.md

   3. Why the priority matters.
 -->

-1. **Expand the user base of InVEST to include users outside of research** Much of the software we've developed over the years has done well as a piece of research software, but the possible funding sources for InVEST in particular are harder to come by.
-Opening up InVEST to audiences beyond a research community will enable us to expand access to our models and domain-specific workflows, and also be better able to raise money for these efforts.
+1. **Expand the reach and impact of NatCap science and information beyond a research community**
+   In order to inform real-world decisions, the Ecosystem Services analyses and resulting information must be made available and accessible to individuals and organizations outside of the research community.
+We believe we can accomplish this for NatCap's science and information by:
+        1. Developing and supporting reproducible data pipelines that reduce the effort in keeping Ecosystem Service assessments current, and
+        2. Maintaining data-access APIs as an endpoint of these workflows in order to facilitate access to Ecosystem Services information and allow the broader community to develop their own creative uses for this information.

+2. **Expand the user base of InVEST to include more of the research and modeling community**
+   While some consumers of NatCap's science and information will only require access to existing workflows and results, others have unique use cases requiring their own analyses.
+We believe we can lower the barrier for entry for these researchers and expand access by:
+        1. Making the InVEST user interface and documentation more accessible to more users and,
+        2. Maintaining user-friendly programmatic interfaces to the InVEST software.

+3. **Build technical capacity among NatCap science teams** We believe that reducing friction for scientists to design and prototype reproducible research workflows for Ecosystem Services analyses would empower our colleagues to do more impactful, reproducible work.
+Workflows produced by scientific staff might eventually find support under priority 1.
+   We believe we can do this through high-leverage activities such as:
+        1. Maintaining a cookbook of common development patterns for Ecosystem Services analyses with a focus on InVEST, pygeoprocessing and taskgraph.
+        2. Being available to consult with scientists on their scripting and/or data problems.

-2. **Support and Maintain InVEST**
+4. **Support and Maintain InVEST**
    The continued support and maintenance of InVEST, through bugfixes and user support through our forums, is a distinguishing feature of InVEST among ecosystem services models, and is a level of support that is rare to find among scientific software packages.
 We believe that maintaining this level of support is a crucial component of getting our models into the hands of decision-makers.
+This support and maintenance is a necessary prerequisite of strategic priorities #2 and #3.

-3. **Implement New InVEST Models**
+5. **Implement New InVEST Models**
-   As new models are reviewed and approved by the Platform Steering Committee, the software team will implement these models within InVEST and make them available for wider distribution with a subsequent InVEST release.
-This is an important component of getting the science out there into the real-world and extends beyond simply maintaining what already exists in InVEST.
+   As new high-impact Ecosystem Services science becomes available, producing performant, efficient implementations of these models and supporting them as part of the InVEST suite is a critical step towards getting these models into the hands of decision-makers, and also in enabling other science to use these models in reproducible workflows.

 ## What we're working on